collective/collective.collectionfilter/README.rst

     self._groupby = {
         it: {                   # Index name
             'index': it,            # Name of the index to use 'metadata': it,         # Name of the metadata column to use 'display_modifier': _   # Function to prepare the metadata column value for displaying 'index_modifier': None  # Function to transform the index search value.
+            'value_blacklist': []   # Blacklist of index values, which should not included in the filter selection.
+Can be a callable.
         }
         for it in metadata
     }